Rishi1878/Trading-App/README.md

 ### Project Structure

+# Trading App Project Structure

-The trading application is organized into several files, each serving a specific purpose.
-Here's an overview of the project structure:
+The **Trading App** is organized into multiple files, each dedicated to specific functionalities that support real-time stock trading.
+Here’s an overview of the project's structure:

+## Project Files

-- **`curl_functions.hpp` and `curl_functions.cpp`:** These files contain functions for making HTTP requests to fetch stock data from an external API.
-Specifically, they include:
+- **`curl_functions.hpp` and `curl_functions.cpp`**
+  These files contain functions for making HTTP requests to fetch stock data from an external API.
+Key functions include:
-  - `get_price(const string& ticker_symbol, const string& api)`: Retrieves the price of a stock.
+  - `get_price(const string& ticker_symbol, const string& api)`: Fetches the current price of a specified stock.
-  - `get_stock_quote(const string& ticker_symbol, const string& api)`: Retrieves detailed stock information.
+  - `get_stock_quote(const string& ticker_symbol, const string& api)`: Retrieves detailed stock information for a specified ticker.

-- **`functions.hpp` and `functions.cpp`:** These files define functions related to the trading logic of the application, including:
+- **`functions.hpp` and `functions.cpp`**
+  These files define functions essential to the app's trading logic:
   - `ProfitLoss(float open, float close, string name)`: Calculates and displays the profit or loss percentage for a stock.
-  - `wantTransact(string ans, int amount, float price)`: Handles user input for buying or selling stock and calculates the cost.
+  - `wantTransact(string ans, int amount, float price)`: Manages user input for buying or selling stock and calculates transaction costs.
-  - `print_data(string name, string exchange, string currency, float open, float high, float low, float close, float volume, float change, float price)`: Prints detailed stock information.
+  - `print_data(string name, string exchange, string currency, float open, float high, float low, float close, float volume, float change, float price)`: Displays comprehensive stock information for the user.
-  - `Sendsignal(float price, float high, float low, string ans, int amount)`: Determines whether to send a buying or selling signal based on stock price.
+  - `Sendsignal(float price, float high, float low, string ans, int amount)`: Evaluates stock price against user-defined criteria to determine whether to send a buy or sell signal.

+---

+Each file contributes to the adjustable and flexiblity of the Trading App, enabling effective real-time data retrieval, trading logic, and user interaction.

-- **`main.cpp`:** The main entry point of the application, where user interactions and the core logic of the program are implemented.
+- **`main.cpp`:** The main entry point of the application are user interactions and the base logic of the program that are implemented.
  This file:
   - Prompts the user for a ticker symbol.
   - Reads the API key from the `config.json` file.
   - Makes use of functions from other files to fetch stock data and perform trading-related tasks.
   - Can be customized to add additional trading strategies and features.

 - **`config.json`:** This JSON configuration file stores sensitive information, such as the API key required to access external data sources.
-It's crucial for maintaining security and allows for easy configuration without modifying the code.
+It's necessary for maintainance of the security and allows for easy configuration without changing the code.

 ## Built With